kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 * Checkout the development branch

-* Generate the personal access token and save it somewhere on your editor
+* Generate the personal access token, select the repo scope and save the token to somewhere on your editor
   <img src="./screens/github_token.png" >

 * Select a deployable application from your repository, slide the sldier to enable the bitcoin-order-app from your github account